VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do FT Markets (Markets data — Financial Times) and HedgeFollow both support?
+How much do FT Markets (Markets data - Financial Times) and HedgeFollow cost?

-Do FT Markets (Markets data — Financial Times) and HedgeFollow require subscriptions?
+Can I use FT Markets (Markets data - Financial Times) or HedgeFollow on my phone?

-FT Markets (Markets data — Financial Times) ships a dedicated mobile experience, while HedgeFollow focuses on web or desktop access.
+Should I choose FT Markets (Markets data - Financial Times) or HedgeFollow?

-FT Markets (Markets data — Financial Times) differentiates itself with Comprehensive tools hub including watchlists, portfolio tracking, alerts, equities and fund screeners, and a compound growth calculator (beta)., Free accounts allow users to build watchlists, track portfolios, and set price or news alerts directly from instrument pages., and Portfolio tool supports manual transaction entry, shows key fundamentals, and integrates related FT news., whereas HedgeFollow stands out for Coverage scale: “10,000+ funds and 100K+ insiders.”, Insider Trading Tracker refreshed every ~5 minutes with filters for role, value, and recency., and Hedge Fund Tracker stream for 13F/13D/13G/Form 4 with time‑window and size filters; explains the 45‑day 13F lag..
+Choose FT Markets (Markets data - Financial Times) if you need Comprehensive tools hub including watchlists, portfolio tracking, alerts, equities and fund screeners, and a compound growth calculator (beta)., and Free accounts allow users to build watchlists, track portfolios, and set price or news alerts directly from instrument pages..
+Go with HedgeFollow if Coverage scale: “10,000+ funds and 100K+ insiders.”, and Insider Trading Tracker refreshed every ~5 minutes with filters for role, value, and recency. better fits how you invest.

 Curation & Accuracy